-Concurrent Offering of Common Stock
+Concurrent Offering of Series A Non-Voting Convertible Preferred Stock

-Concurrently with this offering of Series A Preferred Stock, we are offering up to shares of our common stock, which we refer to herein as the common stock offering.
-The common stock offering is being conducted as a separate public offering by means of a separate prospectus supplement.
-This offering is not contingent upon the completion of the common stock offering and the common stock offering is not contingent upon the completion of this offering.
+Concurrently with this offering of common stock, we are offering up to shares of our Series A Non-Voting Convertible Preferred Stock (and the common stock issuable from time to time upon conversion of the Series A Non-Voting Convertible Preferred Stock), which we refer to herein as the Series A Preferred Stock offering.
+The Series A Preferred Stock offering is being conducted as a separate public offering by means of a separate prospectus supplement.
+This offering is not contingent upon the completion of the Series A Preferred Stock offering and the Series A Preferred Stock offering is not contingent upon the completion of this offering.
 We cannot assure you that either or both of the offerings will be completed.